dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-Add the following markup to the `Index` component to add a left side pane for displaying the configured pizzas in the current order.
+Add the following markup to the `Index` component just below the main `div` to add a left side pane for displaying the configured pizzas in the current order.

 ```html
 <div class="sidebar">